PuzzleShuffler/GhoulsGhostGoblins/README.md

 # GhoulsGhostGoblins

 Multiclassification using `Voting Classifier`.
-Report within `GhoulsGhostGoblins.html`.
+Report is within `GhoulsGhostGoblins.ipynb`.
 A deep learning MLP model is within `GhoulsGhostGoblins-mlp.py`.